XuhuiZhou/oldwebsite/about.md

 My name is Xuhui Zhou.
 I am a senior majoring in Statistics in the Mathematics Department of Nanjing University (NJU).
 I spent my junior year at the University of California, Berkeley (UCB) participating in an international student program, where I made up my mind researching language technologies.

 My research interests include natural language processing (NLP), speech processing, machine learning (ML), and their application in computational social science.
+Here is my [CV](/report/Xuhui_Zhou_cv.pdf)

 I am a big fan of fictions, and like to write some stories from time to time.